 WEA provides a suite wildlife habitat and population management services for hunting clubs.
 Through site visits, meetings, and phone consultations, WEA biologists can assist clubs with these game management issues and alleviate landowners of the headaches often associated with managing a leasing program.

-Additionally, WEA can assist landowners with developing partnerships with various conservation/hunting organizations (e.g., the Nature Conservancy, Mossy Oak, Quality Deer Management Association, National Wild Turkey Federation, Ducks Unlimited, state natural heritage associations, etc.) to provide additional value to the lease program through products and management assistance.
+Additionally, WEA can assist landowners with developing partnerships with various conservation/hunting organizations (e.g., the National Deer Association, Nature Conservancy, Mossy Oak, National Wild Turkey Federation, Ducks Unlimited, state natural heritage associations, etc.) to provide additional value to the lease program through products and management assistance.
 These partnerships also often provide landowners exposure and positive public perception while maintaining a “social license” for operations.

 Lease Market Analysis and Customer Demographic Surveys

 The key component to leasing land is understanding the status and maturity of the lease market.
 Establishing accurate recreation and hunting lease prices for a tract of land is often difficult, but always crucial to the success of any outdoor recreation program.
-Prices that are too high result in lands not being leased and prices too low equate to lost economic opportunity for the landowner.
-Some areas may be more receptive to lease rate increases or show an increased demand for high-quality and large acreage leases.
+WEA operates annual price analyses for over 16 million acres throughout the Southeast.
+The reports developed from these analyses provide clients with the data necessary to accurately determine the market value of their leases.
+Understanding market demand and fair value allows WEA clients to construct pricing strategies that best fit their goals, whether they be to maximize profit, increase customer retention or something different.
 WEA’s experience conducting lease market surveys, customer demographic studies, and structuring leasing programs to take advantage of this information is a valuable service that has been extensively used by clients.

 Hunting Club Cooperatives